inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Cl Booth Luce, quoted in "The Wit of Women"
 Any sufficiently advanced technology is indistinguishable from magic.
 		-- Arthur C. Clarke
-Graduate students and most professors  no smarter than undergrads.
+Graduate stunts and most professors  no smarter than unrgrads.
-They're just older.
+They're just olr.
 Standards  crucial.
 And the best thing about standards is: there so ____many to cho from!
 Beat your son every day; you may not know why, but he will.